NeelBhatt/Docs-1/aspnet/aspnetcore/tutorials/nano-server.md

    Install-NanoServerPackage -Name Microsoft-NanoServer-IIS-Package
    ````

+> [!NOTE]
-Note: Installing *Microsoft-NanoServer-Storage-Package* requires a reboot.
+> Installing *Microsoft-NanoServer-Storage-Package* requires a reboot.
 This is a temporary work around and won't be required in the future.

 To quickly verify if IIS is setup correctly, you can visit the url `http://<nanoserver-ip-address>/` and should see a welcome page.
 When IIS is installed, by default a web site called `Default Web Site` listening on port 80 is created.